Agwo Facula

-Agwo Facula is a bright, irregular depression on the surface of Mercury, located at 22.4° N, 213.7° W. It was named by the IAU in 2018.
+Agwo Facula is a bright, irregular depression on the surface of Mercury, located at 22.4° N, 213.7° W, in southwestern Caloris Planitia.
+It was named by the IAU in 2018.
 Agwo is the Igbo word for snake.
-The depression is the site of a volcanic explosion.
+The depression is the site of multiple volcanic explosions.

 Agwo Facula is near the southwestern rim of the Caloris basin.
 Agwo Facula is immediately northeast of Abeeso Facula.